DecipherI/DecipherI.github.io/projects/project-1.md

 It does get extremely hard.
 When you train too much you lose yourself and wonder why you even started this in the first place.
 You start to doubt the legitimacy of how hard you work and your ability to even get your skills to an acceptable level.
 All these doubts start to pile up and drown your pace to a insignificant crawl, but you just simply must

-Forget all the complicated feelings in the world and return to the roots of your ambition.
+Forget all the complicated feelings that weigh you down and return to the roots of your ambition.